dbactual/thomaspaine/content/pages/resources/brief-history-of-the-remains-of-thomas-paine.md

 ---
-Title: Brief History of the Remains of Thomas Paine
+title: Brief History of the Remains of Thomas Paine
 ---
    From the Time of Their Disinternment in 1819.